 Since the 19th century Zermatt has starred among the most glamorous ski resorts of all Europe.
 This pretty Swiss car-free town ended up also with attracting plenty of hikers and adrenaline addicts from every part of the world.

 Such success is also due to the fact Zermatt sits at the foot of one of the most iconic and tremendously elegant mountains of the world: Matterhorn.
-The Swiss town, located in the canton of Valais, is also a photographer’s playground.
-The stunning vertical pyramid of Matterhorn rising above Zermatt’s rooftops and framed in every scenic skyline around is the favorite subject for any photographer visiting this lovely alpine corner.
+Located in the canton of Valais, the Swiss town, is also a photographer's playground.
+The stunning vertical pyramid of Matterhorn rising above Zermatt's rooftops and framed in every scenic skyline around is the favorite subject for any photographer visiting this lovely alpine corner.

-Here are some of my favorite views of Matterhorn you can shoot from Zermatt and nearby locations.
+Here are some of my favorite views of Matterhorn you can shoot from Zermatt and nearby locations (Google Maps position in the link).

 Zermatt Matterhorn Viewpoint

-From this urban viewpoint you can shoot great photos of Matterhorn including all Zermatt at its foot.
+From this peaceful urban viewpoint you can shoot great photos of Matterhorn including all Zermatt at its foot.
 Easily reachable on foot from Zermatt by following Riedweg till you have left the town.
 After you passed a pedestrian tunnel, the viewpoint will be some 50 metres on your left.
 Great for sunrise and twilight views over Zermatt and the iconic mountain.
+Beautiful and magic in winter.

 Following this easy trail, once you left Zermatt behind, you get some beautiful views of snowy Matterhorn's pyramid contrasting with the green of meadows and trees in spring or summer or the yellow trees in autumn.
 There's a scenic view at some point with a few charming wooden mountain huts.
 Best light in the morning.